-NVC is now on the second phase of its COVID-19 initiatives with a 5-prong package of projects for crisis-affected families.
+NVC is now on the second phase of its COVID-19 initiatives with a 5-prong approach of projects for crisis-affected families.
+No amount is too small.
 Contributions to combat COVID-19 will be applied to areas of most need at the time a donation is received.

 Our Emergency Response: March-May 2020